fn-alves/ngx-photoswipe/README.md

 ##### HTML

 Place the `ngxps-lightbox` somewhere in your layout.
+Ex. `app.component.html`.

 ```html
 <ngxps-lightbox></ngxps-lightbox>
 ```

 Add the `ngxps-gallery` in your component html.
+Ex. `my-comp-view-image.html`.

 ```html
 <ngxps-gallery [images]="images"></ngxps-gallery>